EEN421/EEN421.github.io/_posts/From-RSS-Noise-to-CISO-Signal:-Automating-Cyber-Threat-Intelligence-That-Actually-Matters.md

 <br/>

-Buried somewhere in that noise are the answers that actually matter:
+Buried somewhere in that noise are the answers that **actually matter**:

 - What’s being exploited right now?
 - Who’s truly at risk?